Sminnie09/ST558Project2Repo/README.md

 # Summary Statistics

+This section covers some basic summary statistics about the variables in the training data set.

+## Histogram

+The histogram below shows the distribution of `shares` using the training data set.

 ``` r
 g <- ggplot(weekdayDataTrain, aes(x = shares))
 g + geom_histogram(bins = 100)
 ```

 ![](README_files/figure-gfm/histogram-1.png)<!-- -->

+The bar graph below shows the counts for the two groups of shares.

 ``` r
 g <- ggplot(data = weekdayDataTrain, aes(x = shares_group))